keshh22/RFPExtractor/README.md

 To use OpenAI's GPT models, you need a valid OpenAI API key.
 Enter it on the app interface sidebar.
 [I have used my OpenAI API Key credits to test the model.
 As it is a little expensive, use your own API key for testing or please reach out to me if you need my key for testing].

 ## How to run the project:
-Create a new folder in your preferred IDE (eg:VSCode etc...) and open the integrated terminal.
+Create a new folder in your preferred IDE (eg: VSCode etc...) and open the integrated terminal.

 On the terminal, run these commands in order:
 - git clone https://github.com/keshh22/RFPExtractor.git